Metallography

 Can Failure Analysis be used for legal or insurance purposes?

-Yes, Failure Analysis can be used for legal or insurance purposes, especially in cases involving product liability, property damage, or personal injury claims.
 Failure Analysis can help provide supportive documents and evidence for your claim.
 If needed, our experts can provide testimony and evidence in legal proceedings to help with litigation or material failure claims.

-What is fatigue failure in metals?
+What is Fatigue Failure in metals?

-Fatigue failure in metals occurs when a material repeatedly experiences fluctuating stresses.
-This can create cracks that gradually grow until the metal breaks.
-Failure Analysis helps identify fatigue failure by examining the fracture surface for fatigue features.
+Mechanical Failure Analysis helps identify fatigue failure by examining the fracture surface for fatigue features.
 It also involves assessing the metal’s stress history and pinpointing underlying issues such as design flaws or manufacturing defects.
 This thorough examination helps diagnose the problem, prevent future failures, and enhance component reliability.

 What sectors benefit from Failure Investigations?